MinhTriet0612/Ascenda_Synthesis_Platform/README.md

 - Fetch data from multiple suppliers via their URLs.
 - Map supplier-specific raw data into a standardized format.
 - Queue-based operation pipeline for sequential processing.
-- Easy integration for adding new suppliers dynamically.
+- Easy integration for adding new suppliers and new model types dynamically.

 ---